unionai-oss/unionbio/README.md

 ## 🚀🏃 Quickstart

 - Clone the repo
-- Create a venv and `pip install -r requirements.txt`
+- Create a venv, activate it and `pip install -r requirements.txt`
-- Spin up the demo cluster locally by following the instructions here: https://docs.flyte.org/en/latest/introduction.html#running-flyte-workflows-in-python
+- Spin up the demo cluster locally by following [these instructions](https://docs.flyte.org/en/latest/introduction.html#running-flyte-workflows-in-python)
 - Navigate to the minio instance that was started alongside the demo cluster
     - log in with `minio` and `miniostorage` as username and password
     - create the folders `my-data/sequences` and `my-data/refs`
     - upload the sequences and refs from `src/tests/assets` to those locations
--
+- Run the workflow with `pyflyte register src/workflows && python src/execute.py`
+- Navigate to the previous command's provided URL to watch your workflow execute in the Flyte console!

 ## 🔍📏 QC and Alignment